 Another important issue related to imperfectly competitive markets is the practice of price discrimination, namely charging different customers different prices.
 One particularly controversial form of price discrimination is dumping, whereby a firm charges lower prices for exported goods than for goods sold domestically.
 This can occur only when domestic and foreign markets are segmented.
 The economics of dumping are illustrated in the text using the example of an industry which contains a single monopolistic firm selling in the domestic and foreign market.
-Reverse dumping can also occur, whereby a producer sells a product at lower prices in the domestic market than in the foreign market.
 While there is no good economic justification for the view that dumping is harmful, it is often viewed as an unfair trade practice.

-The other type of economies of scale, external economies, has very different economic implications than internal economies.
-Since external economies of scale occur at the industry level rather than the firm level, it is possible for there to be many small competitors in an industry, in contrast to the structure which develops under internal economies of scale.
-Under external economies, trade may not be beneficial to all countries and there may be some justification for protectionism.
-Dynamic scale economies, which arise when unit production costs fall with cumulative production over time, rather than with current levels of production, also provide a potential justification for protectionism.
-External economies of scale can also be important for explaining interregional trade (trade within a country).
-While some industries need to be located near a particular factor (e.g., a natural resource), for others, the factors (e.g., skilled labor) are fairly mobile.
-Historical accidents may help explain the patterns then.
-This study of the patterns of economic interactions across space—either within or across countries—is known as economic geography.
+The chapter concludes with a discussion of foreign direct investment (FDI).
+FDI may be horizontal or vertical.
+With horizontal FDI, a firm replicates its production process in multiple locations.
+With vertical FDI, a firm breaks up its production chain across multiple locations.
+The decision by a multinational to engage in FDI is driven by a proximity-concentration tradeoff.
+Internal economies of scale give an advantage to locating all production in one location.
+However, trade costs increase the cost of exporting from a single location.
+Thus FDI is more likely when trade costs are high and internal economies of scale are low.
+Finally, a multinational must decide whether to engage in direct foreign production through a foreign affiliate or to engage in outsourcing.
+The former is more likely when the multinational has a proprietary technology that it is concerned about losing control over or if foreign firms cannot produce as efficiently as direct production through a foreign affiliate.

  Answers to Textbook Problems